Shyentist/fish-r-man/paper/paper.md

 compliance to maritime and market laws, and overall consistency with data from third-parties.

 # Acknowledgements
-Part of this work was carried out within the financial support from [Open-Source for Marine and Ocean Sciences (OSMOS)](https://osmos.xyz/)
+Part of this work was carried out with the financial support from [Open-Source for Marine and Ocean Sciences (OSMOS)](https://osmos.xyz/)

 # References